Affordable Care Act Pros And Cons – What You Need To Know

 Pros of the ACA

-1. Health insurance being available to larger segment of population
+1. Health insurance is available to a more significant segment of the population

 Within the first five years of the ACA, More than 16 million Americans obtained health insurance coverage.
 Young adults make up a large percentage of these newly insured people.